jaidev3/SHEIN-Project/README.md

  ![](https://lh3.googleusercontent.com/-rTEZ9YuAKPg/YVmKFesWRHI/AAAAAAAAV7g/6BKxkR4KehEuDSF9QeWkVRxg3c1gPX6LwCLcBGAsYHQ/Screenshot%2B%252839%2529.png)

- First we check the functionality and layout of the page the we orgnize the <br> work with the team members.
-We was carefull about all the thinks which is in the website.
+ First we checked the functionality of the entire web page and checked its design and layout.
+After that we divided the work amongst ourselves, how much work has to be done by whom.
+Everyone started their work showing their consent and on the first day our home page was ready.

  - ## <span style="color:blue"> Product page </span>